 For those of you who aren’t in the know, the term burnt ends was coined in BBQ culture.
 Pitmasters didn’t find a solution to stop the thinner part of the brisket (known as the point) from overcooking during smoking.

+They are effectively the trimmings but to much surprise, ended up being the most desired part for eating.
 This is because they have a concentration of what makes brisket great.
 The rendered fat, crunchy bark, and smoke.

 This is now mimicked with other cuts of meat… So make way for the pork shoulder!